 BA, Magna Cum Laude, Phi Beta Kappa, Clark University; Certificate in Gerontology, Clark University and University of Massachusetts, Worcester, MA

 MA, Counseling Psychology, Boston College

-EdD in Higher Education (focusing on alcohol and other drugs), University of Massachusetts LADC, New Hampshire
+EdD in Higher Education (focusing on alcohol and other drugs), University of Massachusetts MLADC, New Hampshire

-Dedicated to the field of addiction studies, with a particular focus on high-risk drinking among college students; specialize in gerontology, addictions, GLBT culture, women, and college students.
+Dedicated to the field of addiction studies, with a particular focus on high-risk drinking among college students; specialize in gerontology, addictions, co-occurring disorders, GLBT culture, women, and college students.